reselbob/dockerdemos/whatsmynamespace/readme.md

 The resource namespace `UTS` has "jurisdiction" over Hostname and NIS domain name activity.
 The resource namespace, `NETWORK` encompasses network devices, stacks, ports, etc.

 This can be mystifying to those new to low level Linux stuff.
-The important thing to understand we created the new namespace using the `unshare` command and then right after that created a new `hostname`.
+The important thing to understand we created a new namespace using the `unshare` command and then right after that created a new `hostname`.
 Creating the new hostname affects the `UTC` resource namespace.
-The new namespace is then associate to the `UTC` resource namespace, hence the different ID.
+The new namespace is then associated with the `UTC` resource namespace, hence the different ID.

-However, when we created the new namespace using `unshare` we executed **NO** commands associated with with networking.
+However, when we created the new namespace using `unshare` we executed **NO** commands associated with networking.
-Thus, the both the new namespace and the original namespace share the same `NETWORK` resource namespace identifier.
+Thus, both the new namespace and the original namespace share the same namespace associated with the `NETWORK` resource namespace.

 Is this confusing?
 Yes, it is.
-The important thing to understand is that namespaces provide a way to isolate activities in a host from one another.
+The important thing to understand is that namespaces provide a way to isolate activities from one another in the same Linux host.